ashish-bhandari1/DVD_rental_system/README.md

 # DVD_rental_system
-(Built in 2020) The purpose of Everest DVD rental System is to automate the existing manual system by the help of computerized equipment and full-fledged computer software
+(Built in 2020) The purpose of Everest DVD rental System is to automate the existing manual system by the help of computerized equipment and full-fledged computer software, fulfilling their requirements, so that their valuable data/information can be stored for a longer period with easily available and easy to work with.
+Everest DVD rental system, as described above, can lead to error free, secure, reliable and faster management system.
+It can assist the user to concentrate on their other activities rather to concentrate on the records keeping.
+This it will help organization in better utilization of resources.
+The organization can maintain computerized records without redundant entries.
+That means one need not be distracted by information that is not relevant, while being able to reach the information.